MelodiousMeadow/FitnessHacksAnalysis/README.md

 - EMEA was close behind, but **LATAM** and **APAC** need more targeted efforts to increase their engagement.
 ### Device Insights:
 - **Desktop Usage:** High in NA and APAC, indicating that these audiences engage more in professional settings.
-* **Mobile Usage:** EMEA showed the strongest mobile engagement, suggesting we should prioritize mobile-friendly content there.
+* **Mobile Usage:** EMEA showed the strongest mobile engagement, suggesting FHFL should prioritize mobile-friendly content there.

 ## Conclusions and Opportunities
 - **Focus on LATAM:** To boost performance, FHFL needs to improve our ad targeting and content to better resonate with this audience.